 Blackfen School for Girls recognises the importance of careers education and guidance to prepare students for the opportunities, challenges and responsibilities of life which includes preparation for working life.

-The careers department at Blackfen work within the requirements in accordance with the DfE Careers Provision document (Careers guidance and inspiration in Schools) published in March 2015.
+The careers department at Blackfen work within the requirements in accordance with the DfE Careers Provision document (Careers guidance and access for education and training providers) published in October 2018.

 Blackfen has a duty to help, promote and develop students Careers Education, Information Advice and Guidance and Work Related Learning (CEIAG).